PeterCamilleri/mystiko/crypto_101/part_01/README.md

 To obscure things, the details of the exact pitches and command sequences were not documented.
 It was a disaster in the making.
-First off, details of the scheme were published followed by a clumsy attempt to suppress the information.
-This literally involved company goons going to college libraries and ripping out the offending pages from books.
+First off, details of the scheme were accidentally published followed by a clumsy attempt to suppress the information.
+This involved company goons going to college libraries and literally ripping out the offending pages from books.
 Secondly, anyone could stumble across the tones, and several did.
 The most famous being that of a toy whistle given away with a breakfast cereal that could generate the sound needed to put the distant exchange into a mode where it would accept commands.

-This lead to the rise of the "phone phreak" culture and the infamous blue box phone hacking device.
-The security of the long distance phone system was compromised and the telcos all lost out on some champagne, caviar and lobster.
+All of this lead to the rise of the "phone phreak" culture and the infamous blue box phone hacking device.
+The security of the long distance phone system was compromised and telco executives all lost out on a great deal of champagne, caviar and lobster.

 They did make changes though.
 Starting with heavy handed legal attacks, the issue was not resolved until they switched to "out of band signaling".
 A fancy